gm-m/alias-search/README.md

 - **Incognito Mode**: Enable the option to open searches in incognito mode.
 - **Multi Alias Support**: Allow multiple aliases to be triggered simultaneously.
 - **Prefill Search Bar with Current Tab URL**: Option to automatically fill the search bar with the URL of the current tab.
+- **Pattern-Based Incognito**: Define a global regular expression (regex) in the settings.
+If a search query (excluding the alias itself) matches this regex, the search will automatically open in incognito mode.
+  - **Priority**: This regex match is evaluated as part of a specific priority order to determine the final incognito status (see "Setting Priority" below).
+  - **Error Handling**: Invalid regex patterns are ignored, and an error is logged to the console.

 ### Custom Syntax for Overriding Global Settings